DrewWing/EDrewcatedGuesser/README.md

 Add some text here mentioning conventions, PR templates, etc etc. TODO.

+## More documentation goes here!
+As always, this is a work in progress and has some bugs.
+Errors should be both printed to the terminal and appended to `app/generatedfiles/error.log` with a timestamp.

+Good luck debugging!

 ## Credits/Honorable Mentions
 Though I wrote almost the entirety of the project by myself, I had some help.
 Below are some resources that I used (whether for copypasting code, general reference, or other research).

-This program uses the official FIRST API to get information on matches, schedules, and scores.
+This program uses the official FIRST Tech Challenge API to get information on matches, schedules, and scores.
 You can find it [here](https://ftc-events.firstinspires.org/services/API).

 Thanks to [The Blue Alliance](https://blog.thebluealliance.com/2017/10/05/the-math-behind-opr-an-introduction/) for an overview of OPR and the math behind it.